Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 > **There are varying degrees of availability that you might expect from different systems.**

 >- In the case of AlgoExpert, if the website were down for a few hours or if parts of the platform weren't operational for a few hours, well, it would be upsetting for customers.
-And while it would be bad for us as the service providers, it wouldn't really be the end of the world, it wouldn't be the most unacceptable thing to ever happen.
+And while it would be bad for the service providers, it wouldn't really be the end of the world, it wouldn't be the most unacceptable thing to ever happen.
 >- Now imagine that we were dealing with a system that supported airplane software, the software that allows an airplane to function properly when it's in flight.
 >- You could imagine that if that system were to ever go down when an airplane were flying, that would be absolutely unacceptable.
->- So in that type of system, you would expect a extremely high amount of availability.
+>- So in that type of system, you would expect an extremely high amount of availability.
 >- Any amount of complete downtime in the system would just be unacceptable.
 >- And by the way, here we don't necessarily have to reach so far into life or death examples like airplane software.
 >- You can take a step back and look at platforms like YouTube.
 If YouTube ever goes down, that's really bad because hundreds of millions of people use YouTube everyday.